Tigers vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Dean Kremer (2-0) will take the mound for the Orioles, his sixth start of the season.
+- Kyle Bradish (1-1) will take to the mound for the Orioles and make his fourth start of the season.

 |Opponent